Feminist science fiction: First-wave feminism (suffrage)

+Rhoda Broughton is also one of a number of 19th-century women writing in the successful science fiction genre.

+Rosa Rosà (Edith von Haynau) wrote the first Italian feminist science fiction with Una donna con tre anime in 1918.

 Between the wars

 During the 1920s and 1930s, many popular pulp science fiction magazines exaggerated views of masculinity and featured portrayals of women that were perceived as sexist.
 These views would be subtly satirized by Stella Gibbons in Cold Comfort Farm (1932) and much later by Margaret Atwood in The Blind Assassin (2000).
-As early as 1920, however, women writers of this time, such as Clare Winger Harris ("The Runaway World," 1926) and Gertrude Barrows Bennett (Claimed, 1920), published science fiction stories written from female perspectives and occasionally dealt with gender and sexuality based topics.
+As early as 1920, however, women writers of this time, such as Clare Winger Harris ("The Runaway World," 1926) and Gertrude Barrows Bennett (Claimed, 1920), published science fiction stories written from female perspectives and occasionally dealt with gender and sexuality-based topics.

-John Wyndham, writing under his early pen-name of John Beynon Harris, was a rare pulp writer to include female leads in stories such as The Venus Adventure (Wonder Stories, 1932), in which a mixed crew travel to Venus.
+John Wyndham, writing under his early pen-name of John Beynon Harris, was a rare pulp writer to include female leads in stories such as "The Venus Adventure" (Wonder Stories, 1932), in which a mixed crew travel to Venus.
 The story opens in a future in which women are no longer enslaved by pregnancy and childbirth thanks to artificial incubators, which are opposed by a religious minority.
 Women have used this freedom to enter professions including chemistry.
 Wyndham's outlook was so rare that in a serialisation of his novel Stowaway to Mars, one magazine editor "corrected" the name of the central character Joan to John.
 Wyndham then had to write them a new final instalment to replace the conclusion in which Joan fell in love and became pregnant.

+The Fate of the Poseidonia, 1927

+The first science fiction story published in a magazine by a woman in America was The Fate of the Poseidonia, written by Claire Winger Harris in 1927.
+The story was published by Hugo Gernsback in the pulp magazine Amazing Stories.
+The story was published as part of a science fiction competition, in which 300 short stories were proposed.
+Hugo Gernsback put out a call to his magazine's readership for this competition, inviting them to send in texts describing the cover of Amazing Stories in December 1926.
+The cover featured an ocean liner floating in space.
+Using the term 'fans' to describe his male and female readers, blurring the boundary between readership and writing, he allowed women to take part for the first time.
+The 1920s saw the establishment of what was later to become 'fandom'.